scenarioo/scenarioo/docs/contribute/Development-Environment-Setup.md

 ### IntelliJ Plugins

-IntelliJ Ultimate comes with plugins for *Gradle* and *NodeJs*, so you don't have to add them.

-We recommend installing the following plugins too:
+We recommend installing the following plugins:

 * *.ignore*: makes working with .gitignore easier, e.g. by coloring ignored files and folders.
-* *Markdown support* or *Markdown Navigator*, depending on which one you like more.
+* *Markdown support*: for markdown preview (there's a bug in IntelliJ 2018.1 regarding rendering quality of the preview, consider using the workaround documented here: https://youtrack.jetbrains.com/issue/IDEA-193493)
 * *Karma*: if you want to create a run config for karma tests.

 ### Open Scenarioo Viewer and Java Writer Library